Coltsfoot

 When smoking coltsfoot in herbal blends, these effects may be experienced more directly.
 The herb burns smoothly with a mild, earthy flavor that many find pleasant and non-irritating.

 Effects typically begin within minutes and may last several hours.
 This makes coltsfoot ideal for evening relaxation or whenever respiratory comfort is desired.
-The overall experience tends to be gentle and non-overwhelming.
+The overall experience tends to be gentle and approachable for beginners.

 Important Safety Note: Be mindful of potential liver toxicity from pyrrolizidine alkaloids present in the plant.
 Long-term or excessive use should be avoided.
 Always consult a healthcare professional before use, especially if you have existing health conditions or take medications.